 - The loss rate RL is a function of the recombination rate by collisions (Rc) in the gas stage and the loss rate due to collisions on the wall

-- The collision rate is a function of the three-body collision rate that follows the total pressure cubed and the loss rate to the wall, which follows the ratio of wall and total pressure to volume of the plasma
+- The collision rate is a function of the three-body collision rate that follows the total pressure cubed and the loss rate to the wall, which follows the ratio of wall and total pressure to a volume of the plasma

 - As the collision rate in the UV afterglow is very sensitive to pressure, PO2 /P will increase when the pressure decreases until a crossover point is achieved when the radical production rate drops below the RL and PO2 begins to drop with pressure